Maikxx/weekly-nerd-1819/articles/UNIT_TESTING.md

 So to put it all together and start testing your TypeScript application, you would run the following command: `yarn add chai mocha ts-node @types/chai @types/mocha -D` or `npm install chai mocha ts-node @types/chai @types/mocha -D`.

-This in itself is not enough to run tests, you will need to specify a test in the _package.json_ file with the register it needs to use to precompile code (in the case of TypeScript), so that it can be tested with Mocha, as well as an entry point for your test files.
+This in itself is not enough to run tests, you will need to specify a test in the _package.json_ file with the register it needs to use to pre-compile code (in the case of TypeScript), so that it can be tested with Mocha, as well as an entry point for your test files.

 This entry point can be a single file, or a glob pattern.